humdrum-tools/humdrum-documentation/guide/ch32/index.md

 The **if** condition is given in parentheses.
 The string given between the slashes (`/^=/`) is a regular expression: in this case, it identifies any equals sign that occurs at the beginning of an input line.
-The tilde means \"match\" and the exclamation mark means \"not\".
+The tilde means "match" and the exclamation mark means "not".
 Hence the program means: if the entire line (`$0`) does not match (`!~`) an equals sign occuring at the beginning of the line (`/^=/`), then print the value of the first token minus the value of the second token